 Angsana Corfu Resort

 Angsana Corfu Resort & Spa: Located in a stunning setting in the Mpenitses area, Angsana Resort offers exceptional stay and service.
-Check availability and prices on Booking.

 Rhodes Island

 Rhodes is a stunning, large island and one of the most cosmopolitan travel destinations in Greece with an amazing history.
-Find here useful information on Rhodes and Accessibility:

-Best Accessibility Hotel in Rhodes town: Elakati Luxury Boutique Hotel
+Best Accessibility Hotel in Rhodes Town: Elakati Luxury Boutique Hotel

 Santorini Island